SwiftERM Hyper-personalisation for ecommerce email marketing

 Growth strategies for companies

-Consumers now can take them on their phones and tablets, and expect that every platform to offer the same great experiences on the go as are available at home.
+Consumers now can take them on their phones and tablets, and expect every platform to offer the same great experiences on the go as are available at home.
 Wearable technology is poised to be an important part of the Internet of Things, interacting seamlessly with other screens and devices and creating ever-more personalised experiences for their owners.

 Provide more content.
 With an increased capacity for alternate distribution options, more and more content is created and delivered on every glass.
-Whether it’s articles, blogs or videos on websites, with WordPress users publishing 347 new products per minute.
+Whether it’s articles, blogs or videos on websites, WordPress users publish 347 new products per minute.
 With so much information available, it is difficult for brands to stand out and to get their message to their target audience.

 Exceed consumer expectations.
-With the avalanche of content and technological advances, consumers can literally hold their selections in their hands.
+With the avalanche of content and technological advances, consumers can hold their selections in their hands.
 Because of the plethora of options, consumers can afford to be selective.
 And they are.
 If a customer has a bad experience with a brand, they don’t hesitate to tell their 500 closest Facebook friends about it or to crowdsource to get recommendations for a replacement.

 Ironically, a good customer experience presents challenges, too — when consumers have a positive experience with one brand, they expect that level of experience in all future interactions, with all brands.